fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) |  [Back to BundleStructuralInfo](#bundlestructuralinfo)

-#### BundleIsPartOfCollection
+#### BundleIsMemberOfCollection
 **Description:** The BundleIsIPartOfCollection element contains a PID or DOI that uniquely identifies the collection the resource is part of.
+The BundleIsMemberOfCollection relationship is based on the `isMemberOfCollection` relationship of the [Fedora Relationship Ontology](http://www.fedora.info/definitions/1/0/fedora-relsext-ontology.rdfs).

 **Attribute:** *IdentifierType* **Values:** *DOI, Handle* The IdentifierType attribute determines the identifier type used.